hashicorp/packer-plugin-vmware/.web-docs/components/builder/iso/README.md

   need to connect to the console to debug the build process.
-  Some users have experienced issues where Packer cannot properly connect to a VM if it is headless; this appears to be a result of not ever having launched the VMWare GUI and accepting the evaluation license, or supplying a real license.
-If you experience this, launching VMWare and accepting the license should resolve your problem.
+  Some users have experienced issues where Packer cannot properly connect to a VM if it is headless; this appears to be a result of not ever having launched the VMware GUI and accepting the evaluation license, or supplying a real license.
+If you experience this, launching VMware and accepting the license should resolve your problem.

 - `vnc_bind_address` (string) - The IP address that should be